devSchacht/essential-image-optimization/app/partials/book.md

 </figure>

-SVGO can also reduce file-size by lowering the *precision* of numbers in your <path> definitions.
+[SVGO](https://github.com/svg/svgo) is a Node-based tool for optimizing SVG.
+SVGO can reduce file-size by lowering the *precision* of numbers in your <path> definitions.
 Each digit after a point adds a byte and this is why changing the precision (number of digits) can heavily influence file size.
 Be very very careful with changing precision however as it can visually impact how your shapes look.

 <figure>
 <picture>